openearth/aeolis-python/docs/user/model_description.rst

    a_3=\frac{2 z_{\mathrm{brink}} +  z_{\mathrm{brink}}' l_r}{l_r^3}

 The computed shear stress as a result of the combined influence of the implemented shear stress perturbations and flow separation is shown in Figure :numref:`fig-compare-topo-steering`.
 These results show the decrease on the windward and lee sides of both Gaussian- and barchan-shaped landforms and an increase over the crest.
 Additionally, a shear velocity of zero is shown below the separation bubble.
-Studies have demonstrated the accuracy of the general analytical shear stress prediction approach applied to coastal dunes by comparing it with real-world measurements and detailed numerical simulation results acquired with CFD models :cite:`kombiadou2023exploring, cecilCFDInReview`.

 .. _fig-compare-topo-steering: